 Finally, those great bugbears of archers .. warmth, cold and clothing.
 Indoors obviously doesn’t have the huge variables of the great outdoors but you do need to be aware of indoor temperatures.
 Large halls can remain cold even when the heating is on full.
 Conversely some halls are ovens at all times since the heating is mysteriously on full blast even when not required.

 Sweaty/dehydrated archers are not pleasant to be around.
 Also shivery archers are going to be unhappy (and injury prone with strained muscles) so be aware of the hall being shot in and dress accordingly.
 Also pack liquids that will be helpful to your specific challenge.
 Gives you an excuse and opportunity to indulge in that banter or archery gossip you so desperately crave.

-So there you are.
-A few things to consider this indoor season … idyllic conditions to shoot in but I’ll guarantee you one thing, come the end of March we will all be stir crazy to get back outside no matter how much we complained about the weather we suffered through last year!
+So, there you are.
+A few things to consider this indoor season … idyllic conditions to shoot in but I’ll guarantee you one thing, come the end of March we will all be stir-crazy to get back outside no matter how much we complained about the weather we suffered through previous to getting inside!